PIH/pih-emr-invoke/README.md

 in the terminal window).

 ```
-invoke configure
+inv configure
 ```
-And check that the utput looks okay.
+And check that the output looks okay.
 If so,
 ```
-invoke run -sk
+inv run -sk
 ```
 once again.
 Startup should take several minutes as it loads in all required metadata, etc, for the first time.

-Future runs can be executed with `invoke run`, which automatically does a git pull, maven deploy, and enables all modules before running.
+Future runs can be executed with `inv run`, which automatically does a git pull, maven deploy, and enables all modules before running.

 ## The .env file